-- Communicate in the Arabic language at the intermediate level in a variety of settings. - Acquire an understanding of Arabic civilization and heritage. - Gain sensitivity, globalism and cultural competence.
+- · Communicate in the Arabic language at the intermediate level in a variety of settings. - Acquire an understanding of Arabic civilization and heritage. - · Gain sensitivity, globalism and cultural competence.

 Course Title Units

 ARBC 120 Arabic I 5

 ARBC 121 Arabic II 5

 ARBC 145 Arabic Civilizations 3

+ARBC 122 Arabic for the Native Speaker I 5

+or

 ARBC 220 Arabic III 5

+ARBC 123 Arabic for the Native Speaker II 5

+or

 ARBC 221 Arabic IV 5

 ARBC 250 Conversational Arabic I 3

+or

+ARBC 254 Conversational Iraqi Dialect 3

 ARBC 251 Conversational Arabic II 3

 Total Required 29

-Plus General Education Require ements
+Plus General Education Require ments

 Students who complete only the major requirements above qualify for a Certificate in Arabic Studies.
-An official request must be filed with the Admissions and Records Office prior to the deadline as stated in the Academic Calendar
+An official request must be filed with the Admissions and Records Office prior to the deadline as stated in the Academic Calendar.